siderolabs/talos/README.md

 ---

-**Talos** is a modern OS designed to be secure, immutable, and minimal.
+**Talos** is a modern OS for running Kubernetes: secure, immutable, and minimal.
-All system management is done via an API, and there is no shell or interactive console.
+Talos is fully open source, production ready, and supported by the people at [Sidero Labs](https://www.SideroLabs.com/) All system management is done via an API - there is no shell or interactive console.
-Some of the capabilities and benefits provided by Talos include:
+Benefits include:

-- **Security**: Talos reduces your attack surface by practicing the Principle of Least Privilege (PoLP) and by securing the API with mutual TLS (mTLS) authentication.
+- **Security**: Talos reduces your attack surface: It's minimal, hardened and immutable.
+  All API access is secured with mutual TLS (mTLS) authentication.
-- **Predictability**: Talos eliminates unneeded variables and reduces unknown factors in your environment by employing immutable infrastructure ideology.
+- **Predictability**: Talos eliminates configuration drift, reduces unknown factors by employing immutable infrastructure ideology, and delivers atomic updates.
-- **Evolvability**: Talos simplifies your architecture and increases your ability to easily accommodate future changes.
+- **Evolvability**: Talos simplifies your architecture, increases your agility, and always delivers current stable Kubernetes and Linux versions.

 ## Documentation